learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 13.8.
-How to use constructor functions for inheritance in JavaScript?
+## Q. How to use constructor functions for inheritance in JavaScript?

 Let say we have `Person` class which has name, age, salary properties and **incrementSalary()** method.